Mikejo5000/vsts-docs-pr/docs/report/analytics/aggregated-data-analytics.md

     /WorkItems/$count?$filter=State eq 'In Progress'

+For comparison, using data aggregations you enter this query:

+    /WorkItems?$apply=filter(State eq 'In Progress')/aggregate(Count with sum as Count)

 ## Aggregate data using aggregation extensions

-Now that you've seen how to do basic aggregations with ```count```, let's look at more complex examples.
+Now that you've seen how to do basic aggregations with count, let's look at more complex examples.

->[!NOTE]
->At this time, aggregation extensions are not supported by any of our client tools although they are being looked at.
-We've come up with a simple workaround which is explained in the Power BI client documentation.

 First, using OData, you trigger aggregations using the ```$apply``` token at the end of the URL.
 The basic format is:

-    /{entity name}?$apply=aggregate({column to aggregate} with {aggregation type} as {new column name})
+    /{entityName}?$apply=aggregate({columnToAggregate} with {aggregationType} as {newColumnName})

 ### Additional examples